dhad4g/Lexington/docs/CSR.md

 # Control and Status Registers (CSR)

+The CSR module is responsible for CSR reads and writes as well as CSR specific behaviors.
+It raises an illegal instruction exception is raised in the following cases:
+- Read or write to an invalid CSR address
-Attempts to access a non-existent CSR raise an illegal instruction exception.
+- Write to a read-only CSR
-Attempts to access a CSR without appropriate privilege level (or write to a read-only) also raise an illegal instruction exception.
-For a read/write register with some read-only bits, write to the read-only bits are ignored.
-If *rd*=x0, the instruction shall not read the CSR.

 The [`mip`](#machine-interrupt-pending-mip),
 [`mepc`](#machine-exception-program-count-mepc),
 [`mcause`](#machine-cause-register-mcause),
 and [`mtval`](#machine-trap-value-register-mtval)
 CSRs are contained in the [Trap Unit](./Trap.md)

+For CSR instruction behavior, see the [Decoder CSR Instruction](./CSR.md#control-and-status-registers-csr) section.

+The CSR unit uses synchronous/clocked logic.
+However, trap CSR operations are delegated to the trap unit using combinatorial logic.

 ## Ports